 DraftKings DFS Starting Pitchers

-For Monday's slate of Major League Baseball games, I'll focus on the nine evening contests (first pitch of 7:05 PM EST and later).
+Monday's slate of Major League Baseball games is short and sweet, with just four total games on the schedule.
+Most DFS games will feature the three evening games, leaving out the 4:05 p.m.
+ET start between the Los Angeles Angels and Chicago Cubs.
 Be sure to double-check the weather and the lineups before finalizing your roster.

 DraftKings DFS Starting Pitchers

-This is the third of a series of articles about the impact of air density on baseball performance.
+This is the seventh of a series of articles about the impact of air density on baseball performance.

-In this article, I will be providing you with my daily fantasy baseball lineup picks for FanDuel on 5/3/2019.
-The lineup picks will range from some of the elite players to mid-priced options and value plays.
+In this article, I will be providing you with my daily fantasy baseball lineup picks for FanDuel on 5/29/2019.
+The picks will range from some of the elite players to mid-priced options and value plays.

 FanDuel DFS Pitchers